- Prague, Czech Republic

 Innovation Forum @ Graphene Week 2024

 The Innovation Forum focuses on innovation and commercialisation of applications containing 2D materials.
-Here is an opportunity to hear about successful implementations and challenges from both start-ups and larger corporations.
+It provides an opportunity to hear about successful implementations and challenges from both start-ups and larger corporations.
 The presentations during the Innovation Forum are short and sharp, which gives more time for interaction through discussions and questions.
-Interactive panel discussions with industrial representatives will probe into future application.
-The Graphene Flagship’s work in both standardisation and roadmapping will be presented.
-There will also be opportunities to network and discuss ideas and future collaborations with the presenters as well as fellow attendees.
+Interactive panel discussions with industrial representatives probe into future application.
+The Graphene Flagship’s work in both standardisation and roadmapping were presented.
+There are also always opportunities to network and discuss ideas and future collaborations with the presenters as well as fellow attendees.

 Opening Session